Autumn is arguably the most beautiful season with its golden trees and chill sweater weather. Here are 15 ways to learn and play in fall.

 Having four children we take walks all the time.
 During one of our fall walks we had so much fun stopping and playing with the world.
 One thing we did is we practiced patterns since my kindergartener is learning them.
 So I wanted to share some fun ideas to do with the kids.

-Here is 15 ways to learn and play in fall.
+Here are 15 ways to learn and play in fall:

 15 WAYS TO LEARN AND PLAY IN FALL

 4. Go on a leaf hunt for colors or make patterns like red leaf, yellow leaf, orange leaf, etc.

 7. Rent fall books from the library

 8. Rake leaves and jump in the pile.
 Bury each other.
 Throw leaves.

 9. Go to the farmers market and look for unique squash

 Some of these ideas I found online and thought they were really unique and fun.
 I also love the opportunity to learn and play in nature.
 My kids enjoy it so much more than flashcards or homework.
 So for my sons homework we counted leaves, talked about patterns, and had a leaf fight.
 Totally learning right?
 Have a beautiful fall.